junxit/us-congress-bills-112/bill.md

 # H.R.
 6368

-> To require the Department of Justice, in consultation with the Department of Homeland Security, to provide a report to Congress on the Departments’ ability to track, investigate and quantify cross-border violence along the Southwest Border and provide recommendations to Congress on how to accurately track, investigate, and quantify cross-border violence.
+> To require the Department of Justice and the Department of Homeland Security to provide a joint report to Congress on the Departments’ ability to track, investigate and quantify cross-border violence along the Southwest Border and provide recommendations to Congress on how to accurately track, investigate, and quantify cross-border violence.

 ## § 1.
 Short title